Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-Lots of birds like to eat mealworms, and this feeder is designed to keep larger birds like starlings, sparrows and jays from devouring all of the the tasty little worms intended for the bluebirds.
-The key is the size of the entrance holes: 1-½" diameter hole drilled through the sides of the feeder lets the bluebirds and other little birds in, but keeps the larger birds out.
+Lots of birds like to eat mealworms, and this feeder is designed to keep larger birds like starlings, sparrows, and jays from devouring all of the tasty little worms intended for the bluebirds.
+The key is the size of the entrance holes: a 1-½" diameter hole drilled through the sides of the feeder lets the bluebirds and other little birds in but keep the larger birds out.
 Learning how to build a specialty Bluebird Feeder is a fun process.

 9. Screech Owl Nesting Box

 The screech owl is a year-round resident in nearly every state across the county.
 They primarily inhabit woodlands but are also commonly found in suburban and urban areas.

 Like many birds which rely on tree cavities for nesting sites, loss of habitat makes it harder for screech owls to find suitable nesting sites.

 Fortunately, screech owls will readily move into a nest box to raise their young, and this screech owl nesting box is an easy project to make from a single 1" x 10" x 8' pine or cedar board.